desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

     // the id of the subspace where the granter grants the allowance to the grantee. uint64 subspace_id = 1;

-    // the address of the user granting an allowance of their funds. string granter = 2;
+    // (optional) the address of the user granting an allowance of their funds. string granter = 2;

     // (Optional) the address of the user being granted an allowance of another user's funds.